charles633-wcu/CSC240-SemesterProject/README.md

 ## Features

+- Pre-Loaded Databases include in case of external NYC API's are unavailable
-- modular Maven Java project
+- Modular Maven Java project
 - SQLite integration with JDBC
 - Inter-API communication using OkHttp library
 - JSON serialization with Jackson library